Kristaps Porzingis Player Props: Wizards vs. Hawks

 Kristaps Porzingis Insights vs. the Hawks

-- This season, Kristaps Porzingis has made 7.5 field goals per game, which adds up to 15.1% of his team's total makes.
+- This season, Kristaps Porzingis has made 7.7 field goals per game, which accounts for 15.5% of his team's total makes.

-- He's put up 5.5 threes per game, or 14.7% of his team's shots from beyond the arc this season.

-- Porzingis' opponents, the Hawks, have a middling offensive tempo, ranking 18th in the NBA with 102.3 possessions per game, while his Wizards rank 24th in possessions per game with 101.2.
+- Allowing 25.5 assists per game, the Hawks are the 15th-ranked team in the NBA.

-- Looking at 3-pointers, the Hawks have given up 11.8 makes per game, seventh in the NBA.
+- In terms of 3-pointers, the Hawks have conceded 11.8 makes per game, seventh in the league.

 Kristaps Porzingis vs. the Hawks